brown-ccv/ccv-bootcamp-python-2023/README.md

 # Contact

-For assistance, contact cbc-help@brown.edu - this is our general help line, so please specify that your issue is with the Python workshop.
+For assistance, contact support@brown.edu - this is our general help line, so please specify that your issue is with the Python workshop.